lyesbouchoucha/svm-evolution/README.md

    * **Limitation:** While robust to noise and outliers, it is still restricted to linear decision boundaries.

 4. **Kernel SVM with SMO Algorithm (`src/svm_smo.py` & `src/kernels.py`)**
-   * Solves the dual optimization problem using John Platt's Sequential Minimal Optimization (SMO) algorithm.
+   * Solves the dual optimization problem using Sequential Minimal Optimization (SMO) algorithm.
    * Leverages the Kernel Trick (Linear, Polynomial, and Gaussian) to project data into higher dimensions, allowing the model to learn complex, non-linear decision boundaries.

 ## Repository Structure